dev-zzo/blarg/_posts/2023-02-21-transponders-pt-2.md

 And that's basically all she wrote in them datasheets.
 I won't bore you with details on the modulation and especially testing methodologies.
 The actual RF level stuff should be done by this "Transponder Base Station IC" thingamajig, the TMS3705, or so I hope.

-Now the "datasheet" on RI-TRP-B9WK, if you can call it that, highlights an important detail on memory page contents:
+Now the "datasheet" on RI-TRP-B9WK, if you can call it that, highlights an important detail on memory page contents of DST40 transponders:

 * Page 1, 8 bits, is the "password", failing to mention what this password is for -- but hey, we've heard about this before somewhere?
 * Page 2, 8 bits, is "Identification ID", whatever that means;
 * Page 3, 32 bits, is the serial number and manufacturer code; and
 * Page 4, 40 bits, is the DST40 key.

-Oh and they also tell me the challenge is 40 bits and the response is the serial number + response + CRC again.
+Oh, and they also tell me the challenge is 40 bits and the response is the serial number + response + CRC again.
 Fin.
 It's... a lot, but not much at the same time.
 Oh, and no mention how should I cook these fresh challenge bits I just generated?

 # All your base stations are... you know the rest